ACR Thyroid Imaging Reporting and Data System (ACR TI-RADS)

 This uses a standardized scoring system for reports providing users with recommendations for when to use fine needle aspiration (FNA) or ultrasound follow-up of suspicious nodules, and when to safely leave alone nodules that are benign/not suspicious.

 Scoring is determined from five categories of ultrasound findings (figure 2).
-The higher the cumulative score, the higher the TR level and likelihood of malignancy.
+The higher the cumulative score, the higher the TR (TI-RADS) level and the likelihood of malignancy.

 One score is assigned from each of the following categories:

 - cystic or completely cystic *: 0 points